ethereumjs/ethereumjs-monorepo/README.md

 The hardfork-specific json files only contain the deltas from ``chainstart`` and shouldn't be accessed directly until you have a specific reason for it.

-Note: The list of ``gasPrices`` is consistent but not complete, so there are currently gas price values missing (PRs welcome!).
+Note: The list of ``gasPrices`` and gas price changes on hardforks is consistent but not complete, so there are currently gas price values missing (PRs welcome!).

 # Network Params